 A litter waste disposal system is essentially a dedicated waste bin that comes with liners and typically some sort of odor trapping filter.
 These systems make it convenient to empty your litter box daily and will encourage you to stay on top of keeping a clean litter box for your cat.

-How to litte train a cat is, fortunately, an easy task.
+How to litter train a cat is, fortunately, an easy task.
 In fact, it’s easier than potty training a toddler.

 Cats have a natural urge to bury their waste, so it’s just a matter of showing your cat to the box.
-Still, there are some important differences between litter training a kitten and an older cat.
+Still, there are some important differences between litter training a kitten and a senior cat.
 Here are some rundowns and tips for each.